Bandwidth/python-bandwidth/README.md

 ## Contribution guidelines

 Create a topic branch.
 Fix the issue.
 Cover with tests.
 Add documentation.
-Send pull request with commentary.
+Send pull request with a comment.